amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

    Try stopping and starting the application a couple of times.
 You'll see that the counter will not reset, but start from the previously saved state, making this a truly stateful application.

 At this point, you might wonder where the state is actually stored.
-For that we'll have to look at component configuration files in the next section.
+For that we'll have to look at component configuration files, which we will address in the next section.

 ## Component configuration files